AliNisarAhmed/my-notes/Networks/ccna/03-VLAN.md

 - The router will behave as if the frames arriving with a certain VLAN tag have arrived on the sub-interface configured with that VLAN tag
 - The router will tag frames sent out of each sub-interface with the VLAN tag configured on the sub-interface

-Written with a dot notation e.g. `g0/0.10` where the last number usually matches the VLAN id the interface is for.
+Sub-interfaces are written with a dot notation e.g. `g0/0.10` where the last number usually matches the VLAN id the interface is for.

 ![[Pasted image 20230508205258.png]]